-- GPs are advised against shared care agreements with unregulated providers in relation to hormone medication for children and young people aged under 18 years as a response to gender incongruence/gender dysphoria. - GPs must prioritise safeguarding measures where the administration of a medicine sourced from an unregulated source presents a safety risk. - GPs should refer patients for appropriate investigations if there are safety concerns.
+- General Practitioners are advised against shared care agreements with unregulated providers in relation to hormone medication for children and young people under 18 as a response to gender incongruence/gender dysphoria. - GPs must prioritise safeguarding measures where the administration of a medicine sourced from an unregulated source presents a safety risk. - GPs should refer patients for appropriate investigations if there are safety concerns.